Our Environment

 on Clean Water

 Thanks to advanced soil and water management practices, water flowing off farmland is significantly cleaner than when it enters.
-Today, more than 95 percent of the Everglades meets water quality standards set by the federal Everglades Forever Act.
+Today, more than 95 percent of the Everglades meets water quality standards set by the federal government and the state of Florida.
 Once the projects associated with the Everglades Restoration Strategies are completed, they will raise that percentage to 100.

 Leading the Solution

-Five years ago, the South Florida Water Management District issued a proclamation that recognized the efforts of the Everglades Agricultural Area farmers over the past 20+ years in reducing the amount of nutrients in the water entering the Everglades.
-U.S. Sugar, through its on- farm best management practices, has been a leader in that achievement.
+In 2015, the South Florida Water Management District issued a proclamation that recognized the efforts of the Everglades Agricultural Area farmers for more than two decades of success in reducing the nutrients in the water entering the Everglades.
+U.S. Sugar, through its on- farm best management practices, has been a leader in that achievement and its continued success.

 Investing in